 What do you treat?

-I was trained as a generalist and, therefore, treat a variety of mental health conditions.
+I was trained as a clinical social worker and, therefore, treat a variety of mental health conditions.
 Throughout my time in clinical practice, I have focused on treating clients struggling with anxiety, depression, grief, loss, and life transitions.
 Below is a little bit of information about how I help in each situation.

-I also enjoy working with clients struggling with relationship issues, adjusting to a new illness, and experiencing caregiver stress.
+I also enjoy working with clients struggling with relationship issues, adjusting to a new illness, suffering from chronic medical conditions, and experiencing caregiver stress.
 If you are not sure whether I can help you, please reach out so we can talk more about your unique situation.
 While I may not be a good fit for your needs, I may be able to recommend you to a colleague who is better equipped to care for your current struggles.

 Anxiety